Jello Biafra and the Guantanamo School of Medicine: Biography

 In 2010, Jon's brother, Andrew Weiss (Rollins Band, Ween, Butthole Surfers), temporarily filled the bass position for live performances while Billy Gould took part in the Faith No More reunion tour.

 The band's second release, an EP titled Enhanced Methods of Questioning, was released on May 31, 2011.
 Controversy for the band arose after news was released of the band's decision to play in Tel Aviv, Israel on 2 July 2011.
 Biafra received much criticism from the left and punk community in light of an artistic boycott of Israel put forward by the Boycott, Divestment and Sanctions campaign in 2005.
-On the 29 June 2011, Jello Biafra and the Guantanamo School of Medicine announced that their controversial show in Tel Aviv, Israel, was cancelled.
+On 29 June 2011, Jello Biafra and the Guantanamo School of Medicine announced that their controversial show in Tel Aviv, Israel, was cancelled.

 In 2012, the band, now officially including Andrew Weiss on bass and Paul Della Pelle on drums, entered the studio.
 The first song released from the session was "SHOCK-U-PY!", a tribute to the Occupy movement, which was released in July 2012 on Bandcamp.
-That song was featured on a single in fall 2012 and later on the band's next album, White People and the Damage Done.
+That song was featured on a single in the fall of 2012 and later on the band's next album, White People and the Damage Done.